samarth-khare-ok/VITyarthi_Project-3/README.md

 ## Usage Walkthrough

 1. Run the program.
-2. Choose option `1` a few times to add students (Roll No, Name, Branch).
+2. Press option `1` a number of times if you want to add students (Roll No, Name, Branch).
-3. Choose option `2` to add one or more rooms (Room No, Rows, Columns).
+To add one or more rooms choose option 2.
-4. Choose option `5` to generate the seating arrangement.
+4. To generate the seating arrangement select option 5.
-5. Choose option `6` to view the seating chart in the console.
+To view the seating chart in the console please select option 6.
-6. Choose option `7` to save the arrangement as a text file (e.g. `seating.txt`).
+To save the arrangement as a text file choose option 7 (for example seating.txt).
-7. Choose option `9` anytime to check where a specific student is seated.
+7. If you want to see where a particular student is sitting, select option 9.

 ### Bulk-loading students from a file (option 8)